Headaches in children

 Make sure to get medical care right away if your child experiences:

-• Sudden and severe headache
+• Sudden or severe headache

 Diagnosing headaches

 Specialists from our neurology program will ask you questions about your child’s symptoms, medical history and overall health.
-For mild cases, we may ask your child to keep a diary of what symptoms they experience and when.
+For mild cases, we may ask you or your child to keep a diary of what symptoms they experience and when.
 In other cases, we may recommend diagnostic testing such as blood tests or imaging to make sure their brain is healthy.

 Pediatric treatment for migraines and other headaches